The London Distillery Company

+The London Distillery Company, also known as TLDC, is a distillery based in Bermondsey, London that was originally located in Battersea.
+Since its revival the TLDC has focused on creating English whisky, specifically single malt and blended whisky.

 In January 2020, the company went into administration.
 The British Honey Company purchased the Dodd's Gin and Rye brands.

+In January 2025 the company was revived by new owner Gleann Mor Spirits, with Matt McKay, previously of Bimber and Dunphail Distilleries as the company's new managing director and whisky maker.

 History

 Georgian era

 In 1807 Ralph Dodd proposed to build a distillery in Nine Elms, London.
 The company, to be called The London Distillery Company, took receipt of monies and share subscriptions for transferable shares.
 Dodd created a board of directors from prominent peers and engineers, partly prompted by Dodd's involvement with an 1806 business proposal for the Vauxhall Bridge Company.

 The board of directors comprised: James Heygate, Ralph Dodd, John Taylor, William Clay, William Norris, Fenwick Bulmer, Samuel Sharpe, John Moore, Matthew Wilson, James Norris, John Calvert Clarke, Thomas Rolle, Abraham Walker, John Moore and Christopher Dunkin.

 Following a complaint by a prominent Essex-based corn distillery headed by Tory MP Philip Metcalfe the English Crown brought a case against Dodd and The London Distillery Company under the 1720 Bubble Act.
 This was after raising funds, assembling staff and acquiring the Old Water Mill at Nine Elms on the Thames for £12,000.
 As the first case to be made under this act the Crown hired barrister Sir William Garrow as prosecutor.
 Dodd lost the case and the business was disbanded.